 DIY Catfish Rig Essentials + Fishing Gear

 One thing to remember about catfishing, particularly in the summer, is that mosquitos and other biting critters are typically out in full force.
 Keep your skin covered and protected from both bugs and the sun.
-Check out the Mossy Oak Fishing Performance Apparel that includes insect repellant as well as protection of the face and neck.
+Check out the Mossy Oak Fishing Performance Apparel and gear that offers protection of the face and neck.

 Although more than 1,000 kinds of catfish are found all over the world, 26 species of catfish live in the United States, ranging in size from one inch to the largest said to be a 315-pounder caught in the Missouri River.
 The North American species have barbels (whiskers) on their faces that enable catfish to find food since catfish taste through their feelers as well as their entire bodies that have more than 100,000 food sensors on them.
 A catfish discovers food by fanning the bottom with its barbels and honing in on vibrations – catfish can detect high frequencies at 13,000 cycles per second – and following food scents.